Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

   If either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.

-* _authenticationState_ value indicating authentication state for the user and contains one of the following `ACPMobileVisitorAuthenticationState` values:
+* _authenticationState (ACPMobileVisitorAuthenticationState_ value indicating authentication state for the user and contains one of the following [`ACPMobileVisitorAuthenticationState`](identity-api-reference#xamarin-acpmobilevisitorauthenticationstate) values.
-  * `ACPMobileVisitorAuthenticationState.Authenticated`
-  * `ACPMobileVisitorAuthenticationState.Unknown`
-  * `ACPMobileVisitorAuthenticationState.LoggedOut`

 **Android Syntax**